SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 1. Click **Generate** to confirm the generation of the API token.
 The new JWT token will be found in the **API Token** section of the user’s settings.

-A Cloud SOAR user can use the token displayed in the **API Token** section to provide authorization for their API calls.
-An administrator can revoke a user’s API token at any time by clicking the trash can icon to the far right side of the token row.
+You can use the token displayed in the **API Token** section to provide authorization for your API calls.
+Org administrators can revoke user API tokens by clicking the trash can icon to the far right side of the token row.

 ### GET/PUT request (without data payload)